 👩💻 My third tech job 👩💻

-The technical test was using Svelte to build a reusable dropdown component.
-Luckily I managed to finish it in time.
-The team was so supportive and friendly.
-I enjoyed working with new technologies and found fulfillment in contributing to a greater good.
+The technical test involved using Svelte to build a reusable component.
+Luckily, I managed to finish it in time.
+The team was so supportive and purpose-driven.
+The job was (also) short-term but I enjoyed working with new tech and found fulfillment in contributing to a greater good.

-Final words: I understand that everyone's story is different.
-You may find mine unbelievable.
-I am not trying to glamorise the tech industry as I have experienced its dark side.
-It can be challenging for women and code newbies like us to break into sometimes, but when we choose to believe in the community and direct our thoughts to positive outcomes, opportunities will present themselves.
+Everyone's story is different.
+I'm not trying to glamorize the tech industry, as I've experienced its dark side and I'm still searching for a full-time role.
+Although it can be challenging for women and career changers to land their first job, if we believe in the tech community and focus on positive outcomes, opportunities will present themselves.